theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

 Additional Transcripts
 **********************

-By default, students can download an .srt or .txt transcript when you set **Download Transcript Allowed** to **True**.
+By default, a .txt file is created when you upload an .srt file, and students can download an .srt or .txt transcript when you set **Download Transcript Allowed** to **True**.
 The **Download Transcript** button appears below the video, and students see the .srt and .txt options when they hover over the button.

 .. image:: /Images/Video_DownTrans_srt-txt.png
    :width: 500
    :alt: Video status bar showing srt and txt transcript download options

-If you want to provide a downloadable transcript in a different format, we recommend that you upload a handout by using the **Upload a Handout** field.
-When you do this, a **Download Handout** button appears next to the **Download Transcript** button, and students can download the .srt, .txt, or handout version of the transcript.
+If you want to provide a downloadable transcript in a format such as .pdf along with the .srt and .txt transcripts, we recommend that you use the **Upload Handout** field.
+When you do this, a **Download Handout** button appears to the right of the **Download Transcript** button, and students can download the .srt, .txt, or handout version of the transcript.

 .. image:: /Images/Video_DownTrans_srt-handout.png
    :width: 500
    :alt: Video status bar showing srt, txt, and handout transcript download options

+To use the **Upload Handout** field:

+#.
+Create or obtain your transcript as a .pdf or in another format.
+#.
+In the Video component, click the **Advanced** tab in the Video component.
+#.
+Locate **Upload Handout**, and then click **Upload**.
+#.
+In the **Upload File** dialog box, click **Choose File**.
+#.
+In the dialog box, select the file on your computer, and then click **Open**.
+#.
+In the **Upload File** dialog box, click **Upload**.

-If you can't provide the transcript as a handout, you can post a transcript file on the **Files & Uploads** page or on the Internet, and then add the URL for the transcript to the Video component in the **Downloadable Transcript URL** field.
-Students see a link to download that transcript below the video.
-However, **we don't recommend that you use this method**.
-When you use this method, only the transcript that you add is available for download.
+Before Studio added the **Upload Handout** feature, some courses posted transcript files on the **Files & Uploads** page or on the Internet, and then added a link to those files in the Video component. **We no longer recommend this method.**  When you use this method, the **Download Transcript** button appears, but only the transcript that you add is available for download.
 The .srt and .txt transcripts become unavailable.

 .. image:: /Images/Video_DownTrans_other.png
    :width: 500
    :alt: Video status bar showing Download Transcript button without srt and txt options

+If you want to use this method, you can post your transcript online, and then add the URL to the transcript in the **Downloadable Transcript URL** field.
+However, bear in mind that students will not be able to download .srt or .txt transcripts.

 .. _Transcripts in Additional Languages: